Login or Register to make a submission.

 Word count

-Full length articles should not exceed 4500 words (excluding References) while short communications and case reports should not have more than 2000 words.
+Full-length articles should not exceed 4,500 words (excluding references), while short communications and case reports should be limited to 2,000 words.
+However, review articles have no word count restriction.

 Submission

-The Managing Editor, Pakistan Journal of Agriculture, Agricultural Engineering and Veterinary Sciences (PJAAEVS), Sindh Agriculture University, Tandojam, Pakistan.
+The Managing Editor, Advances in Agriculture and Animal Sciences (AAAS), Sindh Agriculture University, Tandojam, Pakistan.
 Email: [email protected]

 Reviewer list

-Corresponding author is responsible to suggest the names and contact information (affiliation, Email, and Physical Address) of four experts (two from overseas and two from inland) as potential reviewers.
+Corresponding author is responsible to suggest the names and contact information (affiliation, Email, and Physical Address) of six experts (three from overseas and three from inland) as potential reviewers.

 Elements of a manuscript